 I originally trained as an Architectural Technician, but since 1983 have been working in Surveying.
 I trained at Walker Walton Hanson and qualified there.
 I then worked at Savills and briefly at Fisher Hargreaves Proctor.
 I joined Innes England in 1999.
 I am an Equity Director and work out of the Nottingham office, but my work takes me across the UK.

 You can read a bit about me on my firms website here.
-You can also follow my firm on Twitter here
+You can also follow my firm on Twitter

-I was an assessor for the 2010 Civic Trust Awards.
+I was an assessor for the 2010, 2011, 2012, 2012 & 2014 Civic Trust Awards.

-Until recently I was Co-Chairman of the United Charities of Abel Collin.
+Until 2010 I was Co-Chairman of the United Charities of Abel Collin.
 This is a charity providing accommodation in Beeston Nottingham for independent living for people with limited income.
 We completed 4 new bungalows in 2009 – which were opened by The Sheriff of Nottingham.
 You can see some images of the bungalows here.

-And you will find me on LinkedIn
+And you will find me on

-I am a Apple convert – and own several Macbooks – the one I carry around is now an 11″ mac book air.
-I have an iPad which I think is brilliant.
+I am a Apple convert – and own several Macbooks – the one I carry around is now an 13″ mac book air.
+I have an iPad mini which I think is brilliant.
 I love the fact that my Mac stuff just works.
 And the simplicity and connectivity of the software.
 I am moving towards ‘pages’ for my written word, and powerpoint is nowhere near the simplicity of ‘keynote’.
 I love ‘cloud’ computing – which means I have copies of documents and work in progress on all of my mac machines simultaneously.
-As you might expect the phone is an iphone 4 – which is brilliant for what I do – with real time email / calendar – and it makes calls too!
+As you might expect the phone is an iphone 5s – which is brilliant for what I do – with real time email / calendar – and it makes calls too!

 You can skype me at timgarrattnottm